opendatabio/opendatabio/resources/docs/en/API.md

 - `plant=list of plant ids` return only the  measurements for the plant ids informed (ex `plant=1000,1200`)
 - `voucher=list of voucher ids` return only the  measurements for the voucher ids informed (ex `voucher=345,321`)
 - `location=list of voucher ids` return only measurements for the locations ids informed (ex `location=4,321`)- does not retrieve measurements for plants and vouchers in those locations, only measured locations, like plot soil surveys data.
 - `limit` and `offset` are SQL statements to limit the amount of data when trying to download a large number of measurements, as the request may fail due to memory constraints.
-See [Common endpoints](endpoint_common).
+See [Common endpoints](#endpoint_common).

-<br><br>
 #### Fields obtained with 'simple' option
   - `id` - the id of the measurement in the measurements table (a local database id)
   - `measured_type` - the measured object, one of Plant, Location, Taxon or Voucher